imrafaelmerino/imrafaelmerino/README.md

 Developing **json-values**, I started taming effects with FP.
 I experienced how great FP is describing, composing, and executing programs made up of effectful functions λ.
 I designed an interactive program that, given a spec, creates a Json asking the user for every value on the console 📺.
-I also wrote a Json future.

-I developed json-values in **Scala** and **Dotty** as well.
-Dotty is a prerelease of Scala3.
+I developed json-values in **Scala** as well, however I did it for the fun of it and I dont maintain this library

   - [Java version](https://github.com/imrafaelmerino/json-values)
   - [Scala version](https://github.com/imrafaelmerino/json-scala-values)

-**Scala** is, in my option, a good alternative to do FP in the **JVM**.
-I've learned a lot from the **Scala** community.
-I have tremendous respect for the **Scala** creator, [Martin Odersky](https://en.wikipedia.org/wiki/Martin_Odersky), and the **ZIO** creator, [John A De Goes](https://degoes.net).
-I never miss any of their talks and articles.

-On the other hand, **Clojure** is a great choice as well.
-It's really challenging since it's a lispy programming language.
-As a **Lisp** fan, being able to use it in the **JVM** is incredible.
-You must see any talk from Rich Hickey.
-He made a significant impact 👊 on me, and he changed my life entirely as a programmer.
-Being honest, it took me almost three years of my life to develop **json-values** and really understand functional programming.
-The **Scala** version took me only four months because I had already grasped the fundamentals.

 **Java** doesn't have persistent data structures. **Scala** and **Clojure** does.
 This was a problem implementing the Java version of **json-values**.
 I tested a lot of alternatives and compare them in terms of performance and design.